The Association: Happy Together Again and the 1960s package tours

-In January 2014, it was announced that both Giguere and Ramos would be retiring from touring.
-Giguere was to move behind the scenes to the group's management, while Ramos's final performance with the group was a cancer benefit concert on February 24, 2014 at the Blue Fox Theater in Grangeville, Idaho.
-Upon returning from spending his 72nd birthday in his homeland of Hawaii, Ramos died from melanoma on April 30, 2014.
+In January 2014 it was announced that both Giguere and Ramos were retiring from touring.
+Giguere intended to move behind the scenes to the group's management, while Ramos's final performance with the group was a cancer benefit concert on February 24, 2014, at the Blue Fox Theater in Grangeville, Idaho.
+Upon returning from spending his 72nd birthday in Hawaii, Ramos died from melanoma on April 30.
 After Ramos' death, former member Paul Holland was brought back into the group, this time as a guitarist/vocalist.

+Since 2014, founding members Jim Yester and Jules Alexander have been leading the current line-up of the Association, which includes Bruce Pictor, Paul Holland, Del Ramos, and Jordan Cole.
 In the summers of 2015, 2017 and 2018, the Association again joined the 'Happy Together' tour.
 The Association was inducted into the Pop Music Hall of Fame's 2016 class in Canonsburg, Pennsylvania.

-In May 2016, Texas guitarist Paul Wilson filled in for Paul Holland at an Association performance in Monroe, Wisconsin.
+In May 2016 Texas guitarist Paul Wilson filled in for Paul Holland at an Association performance in Monroe, Wisconsin.
 Wilson also subbed for Holland on two occasions in 2018: two shows during the "Flower Power Cruise" in late February in the Caribbean, and then again in May for one show at the Golden Nugget Casino in Las Vegas, Nevada.
 Then in October 2018, Jim Yester was unable to perform two concerts.
 For the appearances in Red Rock, Oklahoma, and Bangor, Maine, the lineup consisted of Alexander, Del Ramos, Cole, Pictor, Holland and Wilson.
 Concerts resumed in 2019 with the regular lineup.

-In 2018, the first (unofficial) biography of the band—The Association Cherish—written by British author Malcolm C. Searles, was published via Dojotone Publications in the UK detailing the groups 50-year career.
+In 2018 the first (unofficial) biography of the band – The Association Cherish – written by British author Malcolm C. Searles, was published via Dojotone Publications in the UK detailing the group's 50-year career.
+Art Johnson, who played guitar briefly for the group in 1975, died in 2018.

-The Association were recipients of the Rock Justice Awards on January 18, 2019, at Village Studios in Los Angeles.
-All five surviving founding members—Kirkman, Alexander, Yester, Giguere and Bluechel—showed up to receive their awards.
+The Association were recipients of the Rock Justice Awards on January 19, 2019, at Village Studios in Los Angeles.
+All five surviving founding members – Kirkman, Alexander, Yester, Giguere and Bluechel – showed up to receive their awards.
 Ramos and founding member Cole also received awards.

+In March 2020 Russ Giguere's autobiography (co-written with Ashley Wren Collins), Along Comes The Association: Beyond Folk Rock and Three-Piece Suits, was released.
+Mid-1970s Association keyboardist Dwayne Smith died in June 2020.

+Bob Page died on December 24, 2022, at age 79 from a head injury in Faial Island.

+Terry Kirkman died on September 23, 2023, at the age of 83.

+Jordan Cole left the band on October 1, 2025.
+He was replaced by Gary Swan, who played his first gig with the band in New Jersey on October 12.

+In November 2025 the Association's website announced that after a concert in San Francisco, California on November 23, Del Ramos would retire.
+His replacement is Joe Lamanno, who returned to the group after previous playing with them from July to November 1984.
+Lammano's first show with the band after his return will be on November 28.